[Learn Korean I8] ”-(으)ㄴ 채(로)”, ” -(으)ㄹ 만큼 ”, “-는 반면(에)”

 Please send me more and more sentences you made.

-And, the second homework is to memorize new words.
+The second homework assignment is to memorize new words.

 Please memorize the forty words from number 281 to number 320 on page 4 in the intermediate vocabulary.

-There is a vocabulary quiz of forty words on my website, so just feel free to try it.
+My website has a vocabulary quiz of forty words, so feel free to try it.
 The link is in the description box.

 That’s it for today.
 Thank you for doing your best today as well.

-As you keep learning every day like this, I am sure that a bright future will be ahead of you!
+As you keep learning every day like this, I am sure you will have a bright future!

 I’m always here to support you!
 And don’t forget.
 Have fun learning Korean!